I've made a terrible mistake.

 There's just me and Martin; Joe, who soon tells us he quit his job in Washington, DC just to come to New York City and spread the Trump gospel; a younger guy named Steve* who looks like a townie version of Christian Slater; a golden-maned, argyle-socked mini Trump in the corner drinking a whole bottle of wine by himself; an incredibly awkward couple off in the leather chairs in the corner who appear to be on the kind of stiff, banal date that preludes most softcore porn movies from the 1980s; and an older, glowering man in a suit whose sole preoccupation seems to be staring at me and Martin from a few tables away.
 I am convinced that he is a Trump spy, there to keep a wary eye on people like us—people who come to Trump Bar hoping to glean an inside look at what they assume to be the mania of Trump followers.

-As much as the man in the suit is freaking me out—which is a lot, I tell Martin—he's not wrong.
+As much as the man in the blue shirt is freaking me the fuck out—which is a lot, I tell Martin—he's not wrong.
 I am not voting for Trump, and I never assumed that his eponymous bar would be a beacon for well-informed, open-minded political discussion.
 But if it was, it would have made me feel better about the growing rift in America, the ideological division that forms a tale of two countries.

 This is the first sentence of his flyer: "DONALD TRUMP & DR. BEN CARSON 2016 TO DEFEAT ANTI-CHRIST SPIRIT OF OBAMA & HILLARY CLINTON THE ILLUMINATI'S PUPPET JEZEBEL WITCH!!!"
 It gets worse from there.
 "Here you go!"
 Joe beams.